 The idea was prompted to me by a friend I met on Tumblr.
-It was original just supposed to be something short and cute—how two different people meet up in an unlikely situation, but as I began to write out outlines and brainstorm, it slowly took on a mind of its own and became a full blown novel.
+It was original just supposed to be something short and cute.
+How two different people meet up in an unlikely situation.
+But as I began to write out outlines and brainstorm, it slowly took on a mind of its own and became a full blown novel.
 Music was actually a very strong influence as I wrote this particular novel.
 There were scenes that were written to certain songs as I hoped to capture the feeling I experienced while listening.
-For example, there’s a scene where Lys and Vivian are ice skating, and during the writing of that scene, I was listening to an instrumental violin rendition of Whitney Houston’s I Will Always Love You.
+For example, there’s a scene where Lys and Vivian are ice skating.
+During the writing of that scene, I was listening to an instrumental violin rendition of Whitney Houston’s I Will Always Love You.

 How did you pick Meet Me Halfway as a title?